 Each program is open two nights per week.
-Check the RMTC Summer 2019 Lab Schedule for the current lab hours.
+View the RMTC Fall 2019 Lab Schedule for the upcoming fall 2019 lab hours.

 Sign up for campus alerts to determine if the RMTC is closed.
 For more information on the types of campus closures or where to find campus closing information, refer to the Student Handbook.

 The equipment and materials used in the training lab may be dangerous.
 Training modules will review safety procedures.
 The following lab guidelines apply to all RMTC students: